 Amanda’s performance of “The Rose” on the Golden Globes (she won!) convinced audiences worldwide that the best interpretations of McBroom songs are by McBroom herself and applaud her in concert halls around the world from, Carnegie Hall to Angel Place Recital Hall in Sydney, Australia.

 Her love of musical theater (she starred in the New York, Los Angeles, San Francisco and European productions of Jacques Brel is Alive and Well and Living in Paris, on Broadway in Seesaw, and

 in productions of Sweeney Todd, A Little Night Music and Mame) compelled her to create a musical based on her songs.
-HEARTBEATS made its debut in 1989 in Los Angeles and the play has enjoyed over 15 regional theater productions around the U.S. The original cast recording was released in 1994 on Varese Sarabande Records.
-The musical is represented by the Rogers and Hammerstein Music library.
-Amanda’s latest musical, A WOMAN OF WILL, made its off-Broadway debut in 2005.
+Heartbeats made its debut in 1989 in Los Angeles, and the play has enjoyed more than 15 regional theater productions around the U.S. The original cast recording was released in 1994 on Varese Sarabande Records, and is represented by the Rogers and Hammerstein Music Library.
+Amanda’s latest musical, A Woman of Will, made its off-Broadway debut in 2005.

 Amanda recently celebrated the release of VOICES, her sixth recording on Gecko, the label she established in 1985.
 Other Gecko recordings include Dreaming, Midnight Matinee, A Waiting Heart, Portraits, and Chanson.
 In addition, she has recorded: Live From Rainbow and Stars (DRG), Heartbeats (Varese Sarabande), and A Woman of Will (LML Music).
 Her first two groundbreaking vinyl recordings, Growing Up In Hollywood Town and West of OZ, were recorded direct to disc for Sheffield Labs and made McBroom an audiophile darling.